 The speaker also describes how the “Nightingale’s complaint,” or mournful love song does not reach his lover’s heart.
 It dies before it gets there.
 Shelley’s narrator can relate to this death as he too believes it is his fate to die “upon her heart.”
 She is just so “belovèd” to him that he has no choice.

 Oh lift me from the grass!

 Let thy love in kisses rain

 My cheek is cold and white, alas!

 Where it will break at last.

-In the third stanza it appears that the speaker has fainted in his worship of his beloved.
-He pleads with her to “lift [him] from the grass” as he is in the throws of passion.
+In the third stanza of ‘The Indian Serenade’, it appears that the speaker has fainted in his worship of his beloved.
+He pleads with her to “lift [him] from the grass” as he is in the throes of passion.
 His emotions are so strong it is as if he is dying, his body is “fail[ing]” him.